protocol/launchpad/docs/about-launchpad.md

 2. Find the section [in the `/docs/summary.md` file](https://raw.githubusercontent.com/protocol/launchpad/main/docs/summary.md) where you want to add your content.

-3. Create a new branch or fork, and either find or create a new .md file in the `/docs/name-of-section` [directory](https://github.com/protocol/launchpad/tree/main/docs) where you would like to post.
+3. Create a new branch or fork, and find the .md doc (or create a new .md file) in the `/docs/name-of-section` [directory](https://github.com/protocol/launchpad/tree/main/docs) where you would like to add your content.

 4. Create a PR for your change.
 Questions? [ping the core contributors](https://github.com/protocol/launchpad/graphs/contributors) to this repository.